reem12345/Cell-Type-Specific-Graphs/README.md

 # List of drugs or conditions to hold out for testing
 testing_drugs: ['stimulated']

-# Whether the dataset includes multiple perturbation types (e.g., different dosages, durations, or drugs)
+# Whether the dataset includes multiple unique perturbations (e.g., several different drugs or conditions)
+# Set to True if the dataset includes more than one perturbation across cells.
 multi_pert: False